 Crude oil l is a greenish to black-brown liquid consisting mainly of carbon and hydrogen.
 The most commonly used theory to explain the origin of petroleum is “organic source materials”.

-As a result of the influence of pressure, temperature, the presence of metal compounds and minerals and geological location during the process of change, the petroleum will have different compositions in different places.
+As a result of the influence of pressure, temperature, the presence of metal compounds and minerals, and geological location during the process of change, the petroleum will have different compositions in different places.

-Crude Oil composition
+Crude Oil simple definition

 Crude Oil has a mixture of hydrocarbon compounds as much as 50-98% by weight, the left consist of substances organic.

 Containing sulfur, oxygen, and nitrogen as well as inorganic compounds such as vanadium, nickel, sodium, iron, aluminum, calcium, and magnesium.

 In general, the composition of petroleum consists of Carbon (C) 84 – 87%, Hydrogen (H) 11 – 14%, Sulfur (S) 0 – 3%, Nitrogen (N) 0 – 1%, Oxygen (O) 0 – 2%.

 Based on its compound content, crude oil can be divided into hydrocarbon and non-hydrocarbon groups and metal compounds.

 The main hydrocarbons are paraffin, olefins, naphthenes, and aromatics.

 is a group of straight-chain saturated hydrocarbons (alkanes), CnH2n + 2.
 Examples are methane (CH4), ethane (C2H6), n-butane (C4H10), isobutane (2-methyl propane, C4H10), isopentane (2-methyl butane, C5H12), and isooctane (2,2,4-trimethylpentane, C8H18).